MarcoTab/PLSAlgorithms/README.rst

 LaTeX
 ~~~~~
-Run pdflatex on the files found in `docs/build/latex/`.
+Run pdflatex on the files found in `docs/build/latex`, or simply open the file named `plslib.pdf` in that same directory.